IBM-Swift-Sunset/Aphid/README.md

   - [ ] Blocking API
   - [ ] High Availability

-## Setup
+## Setup your project to use Aphid

-> Requires `swift-DEVELOPMENT-SNAPSHOT-2016-06-20-a toolchain` (Minimum REQUIRED for latest release)
+> Requires `swift-DEVELOPMENT-SNAPSHOT-2016-08-04-a toolchain` (Minimum REQUIRED for latest release)

+1. Install OpenSSL:

-1. Install openssl on macOS with `brew install openssl` or on linux with `sudo apt-get install openssl`
+    - macOS: `brew install openssl`
+    - Ubuntu Linux: `sudo apt-get install openssl`

 2. In Package.swift, add Aphid as a dependency for your project.